SteveXCIV/stevexciv.github.io/content/blog/giving-golang-a-try/index.md

 **And finally, with a simple wiring up of commands in main, I had all core functionality done in:** `e01b49a8e15886b41013e0de7dd077e3c5f5f0b2`.

+My very last step was to create a rendering helper function to print out `Task` tables, I used the built-in `text/tabwriter` for this.
+I wasn't completely satisfied with the fact that there didn't seem to be an easy way to make a horizontal rule without looping over all the tasks, but I'll live.
+Finally, with that last change, the TODO CLI was done.

 ---